openstreams/wflow/doc/wflow_modelbuilder.rst

 Parameters linked to LAI:

--  Specific leaf storage: determined from [Liu 1998]_
+-  Specific leaf storage: determined from Liu 1998 [Liu1998]_
--  Storage on the woody part of the vegetation (branch and trunk storage): determined from [Liu 1998]_
+-  Storage on the woody part of the vegetation (branch and trunk storage): determined from Liu 1998 [Liu1998]_
--  Extinction coefficient: [Van Dijk & Bruijnzeel 2001]_
+-  Extinction coefficient: Van Dijk & Bruijnzeel 2001 [VanDijk2001]_

 Parameters linked to soil and land use:

--  Parameters provided as maps in the staticmaps directory: [Dai et al. 2013]_ and [Shangguan et al. 2014]_
+-  Parameters provided as maps in the staticmaps directory: based on Dai et al. 2013 [Dai2013]_ and Shangguan et al. 2014 [Shangguan2014]_
--  Other parameters provided as intbl files: the parameters that are not specified as rasters, are given in the intbl directory as .tbl files, which can be linked to either land use, soil type or subcatchment (see Section XX of the documentation/tutorial).
-For these parameters a default value or values have been established based on expert judgement.
+-  Other parameters provided as intbl files: the parameters that are not specified as rasters, are given in the intbl directory as .tbl files, which can be linked to either land use, soil type or subcatchment (see :ref:`Input-Parameters`).
+For these parameters a default value or values have been established.

 It is important to note that with the modelbuilder setup you can easily generate a functioning model, including the model structure and all the